patricio-gutierrez/my-notes/front-end/js/javascript.md

 - Array indexes are written in the same bracket notation that strings use, except that instead of specifying a character, they are specifying an entry in the array.
 Like strings, arrays use zero-based indexing, so the first element in an array has an index of `0`.
 - Unlike strings, the entries of arrays are _mutable_ and can be changed freely, even if the array was declared with `const`.
 - One way to think of a _multi-dimensional array_, is as an _array of arrays_.
 When you use brackets to access your array, the first set of brackets refers to the entries in the outer-most (the first level) array, and each additional pair of brackets refers to the next level of entries inside.
+- ES6 introduces the _spread operator_ (`...`), which allows us to expand arrays and other expressions in places where multiple parameters or elements are expected.

 | Method        | Description                                                                                                     |
 | ------------- | --------------------------------------------------------------------------------------------------------------- |